daneclarkcollins/daneclarkcollins-com-old-jekyll/music/index.markdown

 ---
 layout: page
 title: Music
+description: "Enjoy the dark, disturbing, and experimental sounds of Dane Clark Collins.
+Electronic sounds meld with analog to create immersive, musical environments."
 ---

 Below are links to the various musical projects Dane Clark Collins has been involved in: